 Thematically, the book paints a realistically unlikable picture of the Church and its former atrocities and glorifies the Mayan and Aztec civilisations.
-However, towards the last battle, when Angel and his men are hunting Tiffany, it is evident that theirs is a party of stupid fools who will kill anyone on their path while it is Payne’s who had all the smarts and the care.
-It is needed to the story – but by painting all of them as evil, I think he just adds to the already prevalent stereotypes.
+However, towards the last battle, when Angel and his men are hunting Tiffany, it is evident that theirs is a party of stupid fools who will kill anyone on their path while it is Payne who had all the smarts and the care.
+It is needed in the story – but by painting all of them as evil, I think he just adds to the already prevalent stereotypes.
 Sure, the tour guide can be a nice little fellow; but Angel and Hector cannot even have a team that is smart enough to fight strategically.
-This, after the first few chapters go far to establish how powerful Hector’s organisation, of which Angel is second-in-command, really is.
+This, after the first few chapters, go far to establish how powerful Hector’s organisation, of which Angel is second-in-command, really is.

 The historical research is good – there are a lot of details of the events after 1549 and the Spanish invasion, their atrocities, the burning of the entirety of Mayan literature and the punishment of those that didn’t convert to the Church.
 From the point of world history, this is an interesting time, because in 1633, in Japan, men and women were being punished for exactly the opposite – for being Christians.
 Shusaku Endo ‘Silence’ is based on the very period and of this, we will speak at length soon.

 Eventually, The Death Relic teaches you that historical research, plot and action are not enough.
 Character and writing style are still very much important.
 And one must be able to visit the historical world, no matter how old or new.
-In Irving Wallace’s The Seventh Secret, I was transported to 1945 Germany and in Jonathan Stroud’s Ptolemy’s Gate, Alexandria truly came alive, for a short span though it was.
+In Irving Wallace’s The Seventh Secret, I have transported to 1945 Germany and in Jonathan Stroud’s Ptolemy’s Gate, Alexandria truly came alive, for a short span though it was.
 These are good examples of tackling historical fiction by ensuring that history is not only researched but felt too.
-By saying “Maria’s eyes shone with her passion for history” does nothing when the reader stands unconvinced.
+Saying “Maria’s eyes shone with her passion for history” does nothing when the reader stands unconvinced.